 Kickapoo Creek Watershed

-The friends of Rocky Glen voted to expand their mission to protect the Kickapoo Creek Watershed using the concept of a geopark.
+In 2021, the Friends of Rocky Glen voted to expand their purpose and activities to protect the Kickapoo Creek Watershed using the concept of a geopark.
 Geoparks provide a framework to understand the many aspects of a watershed, including the geology, biology and human land use.
 A Kickapoo Creek Geopark will give people a sense of pride in their region; begin to identify and address environmental injustice; develop recreational opportunities; and create and restore wildlife habitat.

 - We will develop regular educational hikes, signage, public discussions slide show presentations, brochures and social media.